ohjay/TripleTGame/README.md

 # TripleTGame [v3.0]
-Triple T, aka Kirby: The Tedhaun Treaty.
-A full-fledged – albeit Java-based – Kirby platformer.
-Originally created as a final project for my first semester of AP Computer Science (during the first week of December 2013).
+A Java-based Kirby platformer.
+Originally created as a project for AP Computer Science, during the first week of Dec.
+'13.

 **Jump to**: